 Uptown Timeline

 Anti-Vietnam war protests unite multiracial people's movements

-Ongoing and increasing American involvement in the Vietnam War under president Richard Nixon, along with his right-leaning policies, fuelled protests in the 1970s.
+Ongoing and increasing American involvement in the Vietnam War under president Richard Nixon, along with his right-leaning policies, fueled protests in the 1970s.
 Civil rights and Black Power movements in the country saw common cause with Vietnamese commoners whose lives were being decimated by the ongoing war.
 The widely mediatized nature of the Vietnam War made it a powerful umbrella cause for different groups to unite and protest against the aggressions of the American state.

+Uptown Timeline